bringyourownideas/silverstripe-composer-update-checker/README.md

 #### Compatibility

-The 1.x release line of this module is compatible with SilverStripe ^3.2, and the 2.x release line is compatible with SilverStripe ^4.0.
+The 1.x release line of this module is compatible with Silverstripe ^3.2, and the 2.x release line is compatible with Silverstripe ^4.0.

 ### Installation